home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 The integration offers device services which can be triggered by a configuration button.

-### OTA update
+### OTA firmware update

 Trigger device OTA firmware update.

-#### Buttons
+#### Update entities

-- OTA Update
+- Firmware update
-  - triggers the OTA update process for latest stable version
+  - triggers the OTA firmware update process for latest stable version
-- OTA Update Beta (_disabled by default_)
+- Beta firmware update (_disabled by default_)
-  - triggers the OTA update process for latest beta version
+  - triggers the OTA firmware update process for latest beta version

+**Note**: For battery-powered devices, the `update` platform entities only inform about the availability of firmware updates but are not able to trigger the update process.

 ### Reboot